 “Katharine Hepburn is tall—not as tall as she thinks she is, but tall.
 For a long time, she owned several pairs of specially cut platform shoes (has them still for all I know) that she wore whenever she felt the occasion warranted.
 To my eye they seemed ugly, suggesting deformity.
 She agreed, but was willing to go as far as to seem clubfooted, so long as she attained her impish aim: to put down—literally—the men with whom she came in professional contact…with the addition of the trick shoes, which added three or four inches to her height…she towered over them.
 At least she felt she did and what is more important, they felt she did.”

 Woman of the Year Negotiations Continue

-So when Kate arrived at MGM to negotiate the sale of Woman of the Year with Louis B. Mayer and the other powerful men at the studio, you can bet she wore a pair of her power platforms.
+When Kate arrived at MGM to negotiate the sale of Woman of the Year with Louis B. Mayer and the other powerful men at the studio, you can bet she wore a pair of her power platforms.
 Perhaps it was the shoes that helped her to hold strong when Mayer asked her the same question that Mankiewicz had.
-As Kate recalled,
+As Kate recalled:

 “[Mayer asked] ’Who wrote it?’